Lumi Nova: Instructions for use

 The app must be downloaded on a mobile device that the child will have access to.

-Guardians must download the app from the Apple store or the Google Play store.
+Guardians must download the app from the Apple store, Google Play store or Amazon app store..

-Once downloaded, guardians will need to input their unique game key they would have received via SMS on their mobile phone as a result of the distributor providing access to the game - this will unlock the game.
-Before handing the device to the child, the guardian must shortlist 3 goals for the child to complete challenges for.
+Once downloaded, guardians will need to input their unique game key they would have received via SMS on their mobile phone as a result of the distributor providing access to the game or registering via the self sign up form - this will unlock the game.
+Before handing the device to the child, the guardian must shortlist 3 missions for the child to select one from..

 New version updates will get installed (automatically or manually depending on device settings chosen by the user).